 We had had many famous visitors stay with us over the years.
 Charles Dickens chose to stay with us at The Kings Arms Hotel on 26th September 1858 and again on 25th November 1861.
 He recited some of his great works in our Assembly Rooms during his stay with us in November of 1861.
 A statue of Charles Dickens remains in our Assembly Rooms to commemorate his time here and we have an original plaque at the front of our building confirming the dates in which he spent time here at the hotel.
 Our Assembly Rooms are currently closed to the public due however are due to reopen in 2018.

 More famous visitors include The Beatles.
 In December 1965, on their way to Glasgow, John Lennon, Ringo Starr, George Harrison and Paul McCartney made a stop in Berwick upon Tweed and arrived late at night The Kings Arms Hotel.
 Hotel staff had been made aware of their visit however were sworn to secrecy in regards to their arrival as were local police.
 As a result of this, the town were completely unaware until after they departed.
-To our knowledge, previous owners and management have not displayed anything to commemorate the stay of one of the biggest musical groups of all time.
-As of 2017, this has now changed and a tribute can be found at our hotel entrance.

 The Kings Arms also hosts a medieval walled garden with a Saxon well dating back to anything over 800AD and over the years has gained a traditional wish well roof which we are sure many people have dropped a coin or two into.
 Our garden is also currently closed to the public due to renovations.